 - See also: ocaml, agda, idris, mathematical-notation, c, isabelle

-- I have 58 facts about coq. what would you like to know? email me and let me know how I can help.
+- Have a question about coq not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: